cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 is due to the total accumulated stress on the faults, which also includes components from lithostatic and tectonic stresses.
-(In the present stuty, we do not consider stresses due to flexure [e.g., Luttrell et al., 2007] or bouancy [e.g., Luttrell et al, 2011].)
-By quantifying both the topographic and lithostatic stresses, we can use coseismic slip models to solve for the tectonic stress assuming that (1) the total shear stress on the fault is in the direction of the coseismic slip [e.g., McKenzie, 1969; Angelier, 1979] and (2) the fault is at Mohr-Coulomb failure everywhere that is slipped.
+(In the present stuty, we do not consider stresses due to flexure [e.g.,
+@luttrell2007] or buoyancy [e.g., @luttrell2011].)
+By
+quantifying both the topographic and lithostatic stresses, we can use coseismic slip models to solve for the tectonic stress assuming that (1) the total shear stress on the fault is in the direction of coseismic slip [e.g., @angelier1994] and (2) the fault is at Mohr-Coulomb failure everywhere that is slipped.
 If topographic stresses are significant and produce shear in the direction of fault slip, then for given values of static friction and pore fluid pressure, we can calculate the amount of tectonic stress